 Tips to Conduct Independent Research

-Pick a topic and then at least four different beliefs to compare the topic.
+Pick a subject and then at least four different beliefs for comparison.
 Start with the chosen topic in your belief system.
 Then pick at least three from other belief systems.

-For example, many people believe in some form of Abrahamic religions (2).
+For example, many people believe in a sect of the Abrahamic religions (2).
 These are the Semitic religions of Judaism, Christianity, and Islam.
 If you are a believer in a branch of these religions, then pick three others.

 If you want to expand the comparison, pick one of the Pagan systems like Wicca.
 Then, finish with non-religious approaches to Atheism and Agnostic thought.